littlstar/s3-lambda/README.md

 - splitObject

 **list()**
-Get all the keys in the working context.
+List all the keys in the working context.
 ```javascript
 s3renity
   .context(path)